tsaqifammar/cp-scripts/replace-clrf-with-lf-on-tcs/README.md

 # Replace CRLF with LF

+This script will replace CRLF with LF in files with extensions `.in` and `.ans`.

+# How to use

 To run, have your script in your test case folder like this:

 ```
 your_folder
 L replace.py
-L 1.in
-L 1.ans
+L 1easy.in
-L 2.in
+L 1easy.ans
-L 2.ans
+L 2easy.in
-L ...
+L 2easy.ans
-L n.in
+L 1hard.in
-L n.ans
+L 1hard.ans
 ```

-Run this script to get started:
+Run the script:
 ```
-> python replace.py 1 [n]
+> python replace.py
 ```